joel16/3DShell/README.md

 - Renaming files/folders
 - File/folder deletion
 - Copy/Cut files and folders
+- Multi-select items for delete/cut/copy (using Y button)
 - FTP server (Press select or tap the ftp icon to toggle)
 - Image preview (If the image is around 400 * 480 which is the size of both screens, the image will be split in half and displayed.
 Have a look at the screenshots below).
 Support for the following image formats.
 PNG, JPG, GIF[un-animated], TGA (untested ->) HDR, PIC, PNM, PSD)
 - Zip file extraction.